 But the damage they cause can destroy your life.
 Untreated borreliosis may lead to arthritis, neurological problems, and even heart failure.
 Brain fog, joint pain, and severe fatigue have caused many Lyme sufferers to go on disability.
 Others have died.

 In contrast, the CDC says, “People treated with appropriate antibiotics in the early stages . . . usually recover rapidly and completely.”
 This underscores the importance of discovering it as quickly as possible.
 Better yet, let’s prevent ourselves and our loved ones from ever getting it in the first place.

 Lyme disease is most common in the Northeast, but it’s spreading across all fifty states.
 In fact, cases have been reported in more than eighty countries.
 In the United States alone, the CDC estimates 300,000 people contract Lyme each year.
 That’s one in every thousand Americans every year.
-Unfortunately, in 2017 and 2018, my daughter and I became two of them.
+My dad, older daughter, and I are three of them.

 OurLymeJourney.com weaves our family’s story with vital facts about this insect-borne illness.
 Journey with us as we illuminate a path toward prevention, early diagnosis, and effective treatment.

 - discover how to become your own best advocate